 an anonymous LLC?

-An Anonymous LLC provides all of the benefits of a regular LLC, with the additional benefit of not disclosing ownership information on the Internet.
+An Anonymous LLC provides all the benefits of a regular LLC, with the additional benefit of not disclosing ownership information on the Internet.

 Professions such as landlords, CEOs, celebrities, and investors would all benefit from forming an Anonymous LLC.
 However, when privacy is important to you, establishing an Anonymous LLC to protect you and your members may be the right choice for you, regardless of your profession.

 There are several benefits for registering as an Anonymous LLC rather than as a public entity.

 Privacy protection is the number one benefit of forming an Anonymous LLC.
 This type of business formation is simply about keeping your personal information off the public records to maintain your privacy.